Javex/rafdir/README.md

 leveraging some snapshot magic it's possible to achieve that but k8up doesn't have support for snapshots at the moment and even if it did, it's designed for in-namepsace backups.

+### Why the name?

+I needed something short and snappy.
+According to ChatGPT it's a combination of old Norse words "ráðfǫrr".
+It was good enough.